CodeYourFuture/GitHomeworkFixErrors/.github/pull_request_template.md

 # Your Details

-- Your Name:
+- Your Name: Amanda Obiajulu Nwadukwe
-- Your City:
+- Your City: Lancaster
-- Your Slack Name:
+- Your Slack Name: Amanda Nwadukwe

 # Homework Details

-- Module:
+- Module: Git and Github
-- Week:
+- Week: 2